dinastyoffreedom/dinastycoinwp/readme.txt

 == Frequently Asked Questions ==

 * What is Dinastycoin?
-Monero is completely private, cryptographically secure, digital cash used across the globe.
+Dinastycoin is completely private, cryptographically secure, digital cash used across the globe.
 See https://dinastycoin.com for more information

 * What is a Dinastycoin wallet?
 A Dinastycoin wallet is a piece of software that allows you to store your funds and interact with the Dinastycoin network.
 You can get a Dinastycoin wallet from https://www.dinastycoin.com/download-wallet/